thosgood/qubit.guide/README.md

 ## Further reading

-The best textbook for this particular course is probably
+The best textbook to pair with the lecture notes on this site is probably
 > P. Kaye, R. Laflamme, and M. Mosca. _An Introduction to Quantum Computing_.
 Oxford University Press, 2007.

 Although it was published in 2000, and thus has a slightly dated treatment of some topics, the standard textbook in the field is